mo-5/ddssa/README.md

 # Data-Driven Software Security Assessment

-This is a design of a software security assessment tool using data-driven approach.
+This is a design for a software security assessment tool using a data-driven approach.

 ## Development